 Both the most valuable and most dangerous asset a company has, its own employees pose serious risk to financial institutions.
 Employees of financial services organizations have the knowledge to access banking networks, stock valuations, cash tellers, and PII like few other industry’s employees have.
 58% of cyber attacks on financial institutions were caused by insiders in 2016.
 Though only 5% of the attacks were malicious, it shows a serious need for education and training against incoming cyber threats.
 Accidental or unintentional insider threat is often associated with phishing and social engineering attacks—it is the most widely used infection vector, used by 71% of threat actor groups in 2017.

 When insider threat attacks are malicious, attackers have the credentials and know-how to cause more damage than an outsider could, yet only 16% of financial institutions feel prepared to take on insider threat.
 Because these threats exist inside the firewall, they typically have about 32 months to launch their attack before it is detected.
 To combat insider threat, it is recommended that organizations implement top-down training and management of insider threat—the most successful cyber safety training comes from “the crown down”.

 Though financial institutions face an onslaught of attacks every day, the key is creating an organization-wide cybersecurity policy that involves every level of employee.
 The onus is on each and every employee to take security seriously—and especially on the C-level executives to promote a cybersecurity forward company culture.
 These issues are sure to persist throughout 2019.
 Knowing the TTP’s of threat actors helps your analysts proactively plan and defend against entities targeting your organization.
 One way is by creating threat models tailored to your organization.

 Want insights like these for your industry?
-Contact us about our finished intelligence offering today.
+Download our white paper on identifying cyber threats in finance or Contact us directly about our finished intelligence offering today.